 MEERKATS AND AN INTERACTIVE ANIMAL DISPLAY - hold and touch snakes, spiders, spitting cockroaches, scorpions, chinchillas and the Bearded Dragon!

 The Sheep Show does exactly what is at the heart of the whole Edenbridge Show – to entertain and educate all ages about the countryside.
 The New Zealand style presenters have become firm favourites with visitors as they provide a highly amusing spectacle at regular intervals throughout the two days.
 Nobby the Norfolk Horn stands centre stage while others are introduced to their podiums.
 We learn about each breed’s attributes and how wool from the sheep's back becomes a jumper to wear.
 The shearing demonstration has a running commentary and has the audience captivated.
 The highlight of the show is the “The Sheep Show Hustle” - dancing sheep!!
-Find them near Gate 3a, south of the pig and sheep pens, with shows at 11am,12.30pm, 2pm and 3.30pm on both days.
+Find them near Gate 2 beside the BMX bikes and near the Village Green, with shows at 11am,12.30pm, 2pm and 3.30pm on both days.

 Have a go at milking and pick up a free Breed Booklet to identify different breeds of cattle, pigs and sheep in the Livestock Marquee.